Chornomorets Stadium

 The stadium was constructed on the site of the old Soviet multi-use Central Stadium of the Black Sea Shipping Company (ChMP), which was demolished in 2009.
 The venue was considered to be one of the stadiums of UEFA Euro 2012 but failed to be nominated as such.

-There is an ongoing renovation of the stadium.
-The completion date is still unknown.
+In February 2023, due to the 2022 Russian invasion of Ukraine the facade of the Chornomorets stadium was de-Russified.